 - Track any changes in the level of risk up until the time of travel.
 Travel alerts can be set up from the FDCO website, RiskMonitor Traveller and TravelHealthPro.

-Where the level of risk increases significantly (eg. FCO advice changes from ‘advise against all but essential’ travel to ‘advise against all’ travel), the risk assessment must be updated and resubmitted to the travel approver and travel @gcu.ac.uk if approved.
+- Where the level of risk increases significantly (such as the FCO advice changing from ‘advise against all but essential’ travel to ‘advise against all’ travel), the risk assessment must be updated and resubmitted to the travel approver and travel@gcu.ac.uk if approved.

 Notes

-Where the traveller is going to the same country/area on more than one occasion within the same year and there is no change in the level of risk (e.g. political situation, health, work activity, FCO guidance), one overseas travel risk assessment form can be used to cover multiple trips.
+Where the traveller is going to the same country/area on more than one occasion within the same year and there is no change in the level of risk (such as the political situation, health, work activity, FCO guidance), one overseas travel risk assessment form can be used to cover multiple trips.

 Where travel involves a student placement or fieldwork, a more detailed assessment needs to be carried out.
 If this is required, please email healthandsafety@gcu.ac.uk for further advice.